About WordPress Plugins

 You can download thousands of WordPress plugins from the Free WordPress Plugin Directory …

 As mentioned earlier, you can find WP plugins that will do almost everything you can think of.

 There are WordPress plugins for:

-For example, you can expand your website with plugins like:
+You can enhance your website with plugins like the following:

 - Contact forms

 - Quizzes and polls

 - E-commerce (from managing single-item sales with PayPal buttons, to full scale e-commerce stores with online shopping carts, invoicing, recurring payments, coupon codes, etc …)